kristianmandrup/orientdb-aws-cdk-construct/README.md

 See `rexray-ebs.ts` for a sample implementation using this pattern.

+See also [autoscaling with ECS](https://dev.to/petrabarus/adding-autoscaling-to-amazon-ecs-with-aws-cdk-building-modern-php-yii2-application-using-aws-126a) for more examples on autoscale configuration.

 ### AWS Cloud Map

 AWS Cloud Map allows us to register any application resources, such as microservices, and other cloud resources, with custom names.